nuxeo/nuxeo-labs/nuxeo-labs-images/README.md

       * When ImageMagick builds the sheet, it keeps all the images in memory.
 If the list has a lot of big images, it will likely fail
       * This parameters sets the maximum dimension of an image
       * It is highly recommended to use this parameter
-      * Default value is "jpeg:size=150x150"
+      * Default value is "jpeg:size=150x150>"
     * `geometry`: The dimensions of each thumb
-      * Default value: "150x150+20+20", so a rectangle of 150 pixels, with a margin of 20 pixels in each direction
+      * Default value: "150x150>+20+20", so a rectangle of 150 pixels, with a margin of 20 pixels in each direction.
+The ">" character tells ImageMagick to not enlarge the image if it is already smaller than the rectangle.
     * `imageViewToUse`: The `PictureView`to use.
 "Medium" by default.
 If the plug-in does not find a blob for this view, it uses the binary stored in "file:content".
     * `useDocTitle`: If `true`, instead of using the filename, the labels will display the title of the Nuxeo Document.
 Default value is `false`